I look forward to working with the medical providers and the insurers in this endeavor and I thank you in advance for your cooperation.

 The implementation date for the CRS program was January 1, 2003.
 The CRS data will be collected quarterly from

-on the CRS Self-Insured list in accordance with the following schedule:
+all insurers on the CRS Self-Insured list in accordance with the following schedule:

 |QUARTER||DATE DATA IS DUE||DATES OF DATA FOR QUARTER|